dkwagner/ps-pl/README.md

 ## Syntax Snippet
 Polite script differs from other languages is that it trys to be as verbose (and polite) as possible.
 And while other languages have a certain verboseness to them, its in a way that is still very terse, and doesn't always read well.
-In most cases this just hurts the developer experience as developers hate writing any more than they have to to do a thing in most cases.
+PoliteScript takes the opposite approach.
+Lets make the language so verbose that nobody could possibly misunderstand what it is trying to do.
+In most cases this would just hurts\ the developer experience as developers hate writing any more than they have to.
+However, in this use case, simply by typing the syntax the user is informed exactly what they just did in freindly and plain english.

 #### Example
 Lets take look at a simple while loop.